Stephen Flatow

 Stephen Flatow is an American lawyer notable for initiating a series of lawsuits targeting the Islamic Republic of Iran and several international banks that processed transactions on Iran's behalf.

-Flatow is the father of Alisa Flatow, who was killed in a suicide bombing attack on a bus carried out by militants belonging to the Islamic Jihad Movement in Palestine group near Kfar Darom in the Gaza Strip in 1995.
+Flatow is the father of Alisa Flatow, who was killed in a suicide bombing attack on a bus carried out by terrorists belonging to the Islamic Jihad Movement group near Kfar Darom in the Gaza Strip in 1995.
 After his daughter's death, Flatow commenced a series of lawsuits against the government of Iran.
 An amendment to the US Foreign Sovereign Immunities Act of 1976, which enabled Flatow to successfully sue Iran as a state sponsor of terrorism is named after him ("The Flatow Amendment").

 Beginning in 2006, he has helped the United States government identify parties illegally processing financial transactions for Iran.

 A Father's Story

 Flatow published a 2018 memoir, A Father’s Story: My Fight for Justice Against Iranian Terror, about his response to the murder of his daughter.